 - Build logs allow teams to see exactly what is changed within a build’s lifespan.

 - Set up permissions to ensure security and compliance.

 Acquired by Oracle, Wercker is a Docker-native CI/CD automation tool that speeds up and eases the process of building and deploying applications.
 The tool’s automation capabilities allow teams to get back to developing quality applications.

-Oracle Wercker focuses on pipelines that define the actions and environments of application related tasks.
-This platform also integrates with a variety of tools to help users get the most out of they technology stack.
+Oracle Wercker focuses on pipelines that define the actions and environments of application-related tasks.
+This platform also integrates with a variety of tools to help users get the most out of the technology stack.